Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

 # Fog planes
 Areas of a map which need a fog layer can be marked using _fog planes_.
 These are 2D surfaces which reference [fog tags](~fog), not to be confused with atmospheric fog which is part of the [sky tag](~sky).

-Create a fog plane by modeling a flat plane and giving its faces the material name `+unused$`.
+Create a fog plane by modeling a **flat plane** and giving its faces the [material symbol](~h1-materials) `$`, either on an existing material (like `my_level_ocean!$`) or as `+unused$` if the fog exists in isolation.
 The fog will exist behind/antinormal to the plane.
-It must be completely flat and it is invalid for any cluster to be able to see multiple fog planes ([see more](~bsp-troubleshooting#warning-two-fog-planes-visible-from-a-cluster)), so adjust the size and shape of the plane accordingly.
+It must be completely flat and it is invalid for any cluster to be able to see multiple fog planes ([more details](~bsp-troubleshooting#warning-two-fog-planes-visible-from-a-cluster)), so adjust the size and shape of the plane accordingly.
+It's also important to know that the fog plane is rendered as if it's infinite, no matter of how the fog plane is actually shaped when you model it.
+The shape of the plane in your model is used to know which clusters intersect it.

 You can even create slanted or upside-down fog planes as long as they follow the rules.
-Once your BSP is compiled, you'll be able to assign fog to your plane(s) in Sapien.
+Once your BSP is imported, you'll be able to assign fog to your plane(s) in Sapien.

 # Weather polyhedra